ForgeRock/exampleOAuth2Clients/node-passport-openidconnect/README.md

     }));
     ```

-0. Configure an instance of the Passport-OpenID Connect strategy
+0. Configure an instance of the Passport-OpenID Connect strategy.

-    Use the OP and the RP information retrieved in steps 1 and 2 to populate the strategy parameters and define its callback function, which will run after successful authentication and authorization.
+    Use the OP and the RP information retrieved in steps 1 and 2 to populate the strategy parameters and define the RP's callback function, which will run after successful authentication and authorization.
 The strategy will be used by Passport for implementing the authorization code flow.
 Remember, as an example, we are going to populate the `callbackURL` parameter with the `/oauth2/redirect` route.

     The callback function in this strategy may receive different number of arguments, which is defined in the Passport-OpenID Connect library (in `/node_modules/passport-openidconnect/lib/strategy.js`, currently `lines 220-246`).
-In the below example all the arguments are presented:
+In the example below all the arguments are presented:

     * `issuer`: the [iss](https://tools.ietf.org/html/draft-ietf-oauth-json-web-token-32#section-4.1.1) claim
     * `sub`: the [sub](https://tools.ietf.org/html/draft-ietf-oauth-json-web-token-32#section-4.1.2) claim